 Plenty of vibrant festivals take place too, including the spectacular Nit del Foc.
 It happens yearly on 23rd June, with huge firework displays lighting the skies on the eve of the Feast Day of Saint John the Baptist.
 Most small towns and villages host their own regular fairs or festivals, so it’s worth heading off the beaten track.
 Whatever the season, you’ll likely stumble on celebrations of delicious food, upbeat music and friendly faces.

-Plan your trip to Mallorca with our favourite things to do in this popular and picturesque Mediterranean destination.
+Plan your trip to Mallorca with our favourite things to do in this popular and picturesque Mediterranean destination and make memories of a lifetime with Jet2holidays.

 Historic City Breaks